feature-image

 ADVERTISEMENT

-Sabalenka explained she had only recently met Ash.
-“Then I just met him a couple of days ago.
+Sabalenka revealed that she had only recently met Ash: “Then I just met him a couple of days ago.
 He’s almost four months old, he’s so cute, a little fluffy thing that is so cuddly, so cute, and brings lots of joy and fun, more fun in the team.”

 The puppy has arrived during a happy time in her personal life.
 Sabalenka recently got engaged to her longtime partner, Georgios Frangulis, after two years together.